 To access this loan, you must be enrolled at least part-time in graduate or professional school, pass a credit check, and meet the same eligibility for federal student loan requirements.

-Federal Student Loan Limit Determining Factors
+Maximum Student Loan Amounts Determining Factors for Federal Loans

 It’s important to consider the following aspects that help decide whether a student is eligible for a federal student loan.

 Your dependency status determines who you must report your information to when completing the Free Application for Federal Student Aid (FAFSA) form.
 Dependent students must provide information about themselves and their parents, whereas students who meet the requirements to be considered FAFSA independent students need to report their own information (as well as that of their spouse if married).